Endothelial progenitor cell: Endothelial colony forming cell

 Endothelial colony forming cells are a late outgrowth cell type; that is, they are only isolated after significantly longer culture than CFU-Hill cells.
 ECFCs are isolated by plating peripheral blood mononuclear fraction on collagen-coated plates, removing non-adherent cells, and culturing for weeks until the emergence of colonies with a distinctive cobblestone morphology.
 These cells are phenotypically similar to endothelial cells and have been shown to create vessel-like structures in vitro and in vivo.

+In 2019, David Smadja described a standardized protocol for the isolation and culture of endothelial colony-forming cells (ECFCs) in humans.
+This was followed in 2023 by a publication surveying laboratory practices among teams working with these cells, conducted under the auspices of the International Society on Thrombosis and Haemostasis Vascular Biology Scientific Subcommittee.
+In 2025, a review emphasized the unique vasculogenic and immunomodulatory properties of cord blood-derived ECFCs (CB-ECFCs), highlighting their high proliferative capacity, immune-privileged status, and therapeutic potential in vascular regeneration and tissue engineering.

 Development

 Certain developmental cells may be similar to or the same as other endothelial progenitors, though not typically referred to as EPCs.
 Hemangioblasts (or their in vitro counterpart, blast-colony forming cells) are cells believed to give rise to both the endothelial and hematopoietic systems during early development.
 Angioblasts are believed to be a form of early progenitor or stem cell which gives rise to the endothelium alone.
 More recently, mesoangioblasts have been theorized as a cell giving rise to multiple mesodermal tissues.

+In 2022, it was proposed that endothelial colony-forming cells (ECFCs) may originate from very small embryonic-like stem cells (VSELs).